From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Locking classical information in quantum states

 \begin{definition}[$\e$-locking scheme] Let $n$ be a positive integer, $\ell \in [0, n]$ and $\e \in [0,1]$.
 An encoding $\cE : [2^n] \times [t] \to \cS(C)$ is said to be $(\ell, \e)$-\emph{locking} for the quantum system $C$ if: \begin{itemize} \item For all $x \neq x' \in [2^n]$ and all $k \in [t]$, $\tracedist{\cE(x,k),\cE(x', k)} = 1$. \item Let $X$ (the message) be a random variable on $[2^n]$ with min-entropy $\entHmin(X) \geq \ell$, and $K$ (the key) be an independent uniform random variable on $[t]$.
 For any measurement $\{M_i\}$ on $C$ and any outcome $i$,

 where $I$ is the outcome of measurement $\{M_i\}$ on the (random) quantum state $\cE(X, K)$.

 When the min-entropy bound $\ell$ is not specified, it should be understood that $\ell = n$ meaning that $X$ is uniformly distributed on $[2^n]$.
-The state $\cE(X, K)$ is sometimes referred to as the ciphertext. \end{itemize} \end{definition} \begin{remark} The relevant parameters of a locking scheme are: the number of bits $n$ of the (classical) message, the dimension $d$ of the (quantum) ciphertext, the number $t$ of possible values of the key and the error $\e$.
+The state $\cE(x, k)$ for $x \in [2^n]$ and $k \in [t]$ is referred to as the ciphertext. \end{itemize} \end{definition} \begin{myremark}[] The relevant parameters of a locking scheme are: the number of bits $n$ of the (classical) message, the dimension $d$ of the (quantum) ciphertext, the number $t$ of possible values of the key and the error $\e$.
 Strictly speaking, a classical one-time pad encryption, for which $t = 2^{n}$, is $(0,0)$-locking according to this definition.
-However, here we seek locking schemes for which $t$ is much smaller than $2^n$, say $t$ polynomial in $n$.
-This cannot be achieved using a classical encryption scheme.
+However, here we seek locking schemes for which $t$ is much smaller than $2^n$, say polynomial in $n$.
+This cannot be achieved using a classical encryption scheme. \comment{To get that guess a key $K'$ and take the measurement $U_K \ket{i}$, we then have $\pr{X=i|\event{I=i}} \geq 1/t$.} \end{myremark}